-Reginald Trump is the working title of John Lawrence’s third book.
+Reginald Trump is the working title of John Lawrence’s fourth book.

 Reginald Trump wanted to be a scientist.
 In particular, he wanted to be an astrophysicist.
 His mother wanted him to be a concert pianist.
 His father wanted him to be happy.
 But then his father wanted everyone to be happy; a battle he was losing on every front.
 In response, Reginald’s father promptly died; another tick to add to his list of failures in the happiness stakes – though, to be fair, it wasn’t exactly through choice.